totallynotminhh/mysticcraft/README.md

 RAM: 4GB of RAM or higher is recommended <br>
 OS: Windows 7 or higher (must be 64-bit) <br>

-Additional Note:
-If you want a wiki or want to search something about modpack, just search your problem and add "RLCraft" after your question, because it is designed to be like RLCraft.

 That's it for now, enjoy the modpack!

-Check the RLCraft wiki for documentation!
+And by the way, check the RLCraft wiki for documentation!